 Learn how to effect academic and social successes for this dynamic age group.
+Choose one of seven content areas.

 Acquire skills for age-based student achievement and classroom management, as you prepare to identify, plan, and facilitate inquiry and problem-solving for your future classroom.
 In this Master's program, you will encounter current research and theory on adolescence, engage actively with current educational technologies, conduct action research, and learn to think critically about the contemporary middle school.
 Take one of the following content areas: